We have direct experience with all of the services we review. We earn a commission when you buy through our links. Learn more>

 HOMR’s staff doesn’t just sit behind a screen and rank companies.
 We actively manage and schedule hundreds of jobs a week.
 We don’t risk complex projects with unproven providers.

-New providers are given what we internally call a “test” job.
+New providers to HOMR are given what we internally call a “test” job.
 HOMR test jobs have 4 key factors:

 1. A small scope of work - New providers are given low stakes to show how they handle jobs - everything from communication to billing